qwet11/Resume/Resume.md

 ### Java
 ![Java](https://progress-bar.dev/80/?width=400)
 > I am experienced at programming with Java.
-This is evidenced by the several projects I have completed, ranging from AP Computer Science assignments, to the construction of a Banking Application interface (including BankAccount, Bank, and Client classes), to the creation of a [Tennis Database](https://github.com/qwet11/Tennis-Database).
+This is evidenced by the several projects I have completed, ranging from AP Computer Science assignments, to the construction of a Banking Application (including BankAccount, Bank, and Client classes), to the creation of a [Tennis Database](https://github.com/qwet11/Tennis-Database).
 In addition, I have been SoloLearn certified for Java.

 ### Python
 ![Python](https://progress-bar.dev/70/?width=400)